RISHIKAREDDY2000/Real-Time-Data-Pipeline-Kafka-Spark-Delta-Lake-/README.md

 ## Overview

-This project implements a real-time financial transaction processing pipeline using Kafka, Apache Spark Structured Streaming, and Delta Lake.
+This project demonstrates a real-time data engineering pipeline that processes financial transactions.

-The pipeline simulates streaming credit card transactions, processes them in real-time, applies fraud detection rules, and stores results in Delta Lake for analytics.
+The system streams transaction data through Kafka, processes it with Spark Structured Streaming, and stores the results in Delta Lake for analytics.

+Pipeline Flow

+Data Generator → Kafka → Spark Streaming → Delta Lake → Analytics

 ## Architecture